Adamskoullos/Vue-JS-Guide/markDown-files/9-routing-composition-api.md

 5. Use the  `useRoute` to access the tag route parameter

-6. Use the `PostList` component to output the required posts
+6. Use the `PostList` component to output the required posts (passing down the computed property `filteredPosts`)

 7. Show `spinner` while data is loading and `error` if there is an error

 First this is the index.js route for `Tag.vue`: